himanshuyadav7385/Practical-2/README.md

 ### **These insights can guide marketing strategies, pricing models, and inventory selections tailored to optimize for the factors most significantly impacting market value in each vehicle category.**

+## Installation
+To run this notebook:
+1. Ensure you have Jupyter Notebook installed.
+2. Install required Python packages:
+**3. Makesure you unzip the data file.**